JennEYoon/datasciY/logs-6.2020.md

-# Tasks datasciY.com portfolio and general coding
+# Plan and Ideas Logs, datasciY.com portfolio and general coding

 ## Plan as of June 2020: